Cub Scout Day Camps

 Summer camp staff opportunity information can be found here.

 Scouts are encouraged to "earn their own way," and the Western Massachusetts Council is prepared to help.
 Plan to participate in the fall Popcorn Fundraiser.

 Special assistance is also available for qualifying families.
-Just complete the 2018 Campership Application and submit it to the Scout Service Center.
-Please submit Campership Applications by April 2, 2018.
+Just complete the 2019 Campership Application (available below) and submit it to the Scout Service Center.
+Please submit Campership Applications by April 3, 2020.
 Applications may be accepted after this date, but will be subject to available campership funds remaining.

 WHAT ARE FAMILIES SAYING ABOUT US?

 This was my first year sending my son to any type of camp.
 And I am very pleased with this day camp.
 I felt very comfortable leaving my son with the volunteers.
 I knew that he would be safe.
 And everyday he would tell me what he did.
 Usually I would get a I don't remember answer.
 The fact that he "remembered " what he did told me how much he liked going there.

 My scouts were in separate groups with new people, they made new friendships, they were very happy, coming home every day singing the camp songs.
 Love that